advancedroboticsaws/angel/README.md

 		You will see something similar on your terminal:

 		![camera image sample](doc/camera_image_topic.png)
-	5. If you have finished all the steps, type `ctrl + c` on all the termianl you opened to exit.
+	5. If you have finished all the steps, type `ctrl + c` on all the terminal you opened to exit.

 <p align="right">
 <b><img src="doc/AR.png" alt="AR">End of Module test</b>